Exceptional home design for a couple’s collection

 We love clients with eclectic tastes, artistic infatuations, and tons of books.
 We're very good at helping them edit their beautiful mess.

-We designed the private garden and worked with a gardener on its planting.
+We designed the private garden as an external room and collaborated with a gardener on its planting scheme.

 The project is a labour of love.
-It's an orchestration between the clients, the contractor, and a team of specialists.
-It also involved many artists and artisans who have designed and made special pieces for the house.
+It's an orchestration between the clients, the contractor, and a team of specialists, all directed by the designers.
+It involved artists and artisans who have designed and manufactured bespoke pieces.

-However, by mixing the new pieces with the clients’ art collection and family heirlooms, the result is personal and original.
+Mixing new furniture with the clients’ art collection and family heirlooms, and a few artists' pieces designed specifically for the house, result in personal and unique spaces.
 "It's as though no interior designer had been involved," a friend of the family commented.

 We take that as the ultimate compliment!